 Lymphedema is a medical condition in which localized fluid retention and tissue swelling are caused by a compromised lymphatic system.
-The swelling may affect one or several limbs, and typically begins at the end of the limb and slowly moves upwards.
-Most of the time, the cause of your pet’s lymphedema is caused by another illness or injury.
-For example, swelling of the face could be an allergic reaction to a bug bite.
-It may be primary or secondary.
-Primary or congenital lymphedema is usually present at birth or by several months of age.
+The swelling may affect one or more limbs and typically begins at the end of the limb, slowly moving toward the torso.
+Most of the time, the cause of a dog's lymphedema is an illness or injury.
+Stings from insects or snake bites are common causes of lymphedema, which can affect all dog breeds and ages.
+Primary lymphedema, a congenital issue, is more common in certain breeds and generally appears early in a puppy's life.

 What Is Lymphedema?